 Frequency: Five times per week

 Clients will need at least 10 minutes for warm-up and cool-down during their exercise session.
 Because different types of drugs are used to control hypertension, the increase in heart rate is not recommended as the sole determinant for measuring the intensity of exercises.
-Perceived exertion levels are best for grading exercise intensity for clients using calcium ...
+Perceived exertion levels are best for grading exercise ...